foolish-bandit/Origynl/README.md

 # Origynl

-Blockchain-anchored document authentication.
+Blockchain-anchored file authentication.
 Upload a file, get an immutable proof.

 Origynl stamps documents and images with SHA-256 cryptographic hashes recorded permanently on the Polygon blockchain.
 No middleman, no trust assumptions.
 The hash is the proof, and the chain is the receipt.